Protocol actors

 What the Universal Challenger does

 - Fraud monitoring.
-The Universal Challenger watches every Claim transaction posted on Bitcoin and verifies the associated proof against Ethereum state.
-A claim that lacks a matching
+The Universal Challenger watches claim transactions posted on Bitcoin and verifies the associated proof against Ethereum state.
+A claim that does not correspond to the required Ethereum redemption state cannot be backed by a valid proof.

-VaultRedeemableevent on Ethereum cannot be backed by a valid proof. - Challenge execution.
+- Challenge execution.
 When fraud is detected, the Universal Challenger broadcasts a challenge transaction within the assert timelock.
 The challenge transactions verify the claimer's WOTS signatures against the garbled-circuit instances established at peg-in.
 If the claim cannot be defended, the challenger broadcasts the no-payout transaction after the disprove timelock expires; the claimer's bond is forfeited.

 What the depositor can do instead